0chain/zboxcli/README.md

 ```

 ## Remove curator
-A curator can be removed for an allocation by using the `removecurator` command ,
+A curator can be removed from an allocation by using the `removecurator` command ,

 | Parameter  | Required | Description                           | Valid Values |
 |------------|----------|---------------------------------------|--------------|